benjamindittwald/cinemap-application/repository/README.md

 # Readme

-This is the repository of the `cinemap` project.
-It provides RESTful services for movie CRUD operations.
+This is the repository ui of the `cinemap` project.
+It provides a UI for operating on the repository API services.

 This service is still under development.

 # Run the repository

-Currently, the repository is only tested locally and with Docker-PostgreSQL.
+Currently, the repository ui is only tested locally.

-> [!NOTE]
-> Due to the current setup the database is recreated with every restart.

 ## Pre-requisites